redwoodjs/docker/README.md

-# Redwood
+# Redwood on Docker

-Repository to consolidate efforts on making a Docker implementation for RedwoodJS.
+Repository to consolidate efforts on making a sweet Docker implementation for RedwoodJS.
 Discussion on [Dockerize RedwoodJS](https://community.redwoodjs.com/t/dockerize-redwoodjs/2291).

 ## Implementations